timgrayson85/alertR/README.md

 5. Open a browser and point to <code>http://localhost:8080</code>

-6. Let your colleagues know when something bad has happened:
+6. Let your colleagues know when something bad has happened